zeroBzeroT/0Bot/README.md

 # 0Bot
-Minecraft bot based on *mineflayer* to promote 0b0t.org and add a bridge between the server running 0Bot and the 0b0t discord.
+Minecraft bot for anarchy servers based on *mineflayer* to promote 0b0t.org and add a bridge between the server running 0Bot and the 0b0t discord.
 Also has basic command capabilities.

 ## In-game Functions
 - **!discord** shows the promoted (0b0t) discord link